sharoika/Capstone/_documentation/Testing/GeneralTesting.md

 ## Test Plan: What are the goals and strategy for testing?
 - The project follows a phased testing approach focusing on both backend API testing and frontend user testing
 - Testing goals include ensuring API endpoint functionality, verifying user flows for both drivers and riders, and measuring performance under load
-- The strategy involves automated tests for backend functionality and structured usability testing with real users for the frontend experience
+- The strategy involves tests for backend functionality and structured usability testing with real users for the frontend experience

 ## Test Cases: What are you specifically going to test?
 - API testing covers all endpoints with test cases documented in a test matrix, covering: